-A few months back, I was trying to help a reader with an issue related to sexual intimacy.
+Last year, I was trying to help a reader with an issue related to communication.
 It was a pretty common question that I’ve seen many times.

 I was starting to give her a similar answer that I’d given others in the past.
 As I was typing my necessarily limited email response, it hit me – this is awesome advice that’s not going to be useful at all.

 She needed more than my short “tip-type” response could offer.
 She needed a full answer with practical action steps provided in a setting that required focus and investment on her part.

 And frankly, she needed it from someone other than me.

 Well, I should say my perspective was good, but adding in the perspective of a true communication expert was exponentially more helpful.